jon6fingrs/ghostboard/README.md

+# NEED HELP
+Thanks to /u/jack3308's awesome suggestion to add Markdown, I think I have managed to get it working really well.
+I have updated the files in this repo with the latest code in the main branch.
+I have also pushed a docker image with the tag ":beta-markdown-2" but I did not want to overwrite the "latest" tag yet.
+Before I possibly push a docker image with some unresolved issues.
+I was hoping that anyone who is willing could check out the latest update and let me know if there are any issues?
+I will continue to test it myself and if there are no issues, I will update everything to reflect this awesome addition!!!

+Another really cool side effect of this addition is that you can have two windows open on the same computer.
+One in regular markdown and one in preview markdown, you can type in the regular markdown and in real-time, see how it is rendered without having to manually switch back and forth!
+Seems like a pretty cool "side-effect" and only goes to add to the usefulness available!!!

+Any issues and please please please file a report.
+Thank you!

 # Ghostboard

 Ghostboard is a lightweight, self-hosted solution for real-time synchronized text sharing.
 This repository includes a WebSocket server for syncing text across multiple clients and a command-line client for retrieving or updating the shared text.